DANS-KNAW/easy-pid-generator/README.md

     Options:
       -h, --help      Show help message
       -v, --version   Show version of this program

+    Subcommand: exists - Check if a specific PID has been minted by this easy-pid-generator -h, --help   Show help message

+     trailing arguments:
+      pid-type (required)   The type of the given PID, either 'doi' or 'urn' pid (required)        The PID to be checked
+    ---

     Subcommand: generate - Generate a specified PID -h, --help   Show help message